 sealed my lips.

 like the Titanic when the princess wouldn’t directly answer his question.

-may be a virtuous people on whole, as ERB keeps reminding us, but there is ample
+may be a virtuous people on whole, as ERB keeps reminding us, but there

-strong arms about me and my mother’s tears and kisses on my cheek.’
+and feel his strong arms about me and my mother’s tears and kisses on my

-when she had explained the word she used, in answer to my inquiry
+I asked, when she had explained the word she used, in answer to my inquiry

 “‘And a – lover?’

 creating an inherent jealousy of Dejah Thoris’s other lovers, all coming

 to a head when he surmises that she has been up to her royal lecherous

 ways with Sab Than.
 I would say this is Carter’s psychological breaking

 point, where he becomes almost psychopathic in his willingness the depopulate

-the entire

 the princess.
 It sounds like the green monster at work.

 triangle between Carter, Sab Than, and Dejah Thoris, was based on the triangle

 between ERB, Frank Martin, the son of a wealthy tycoon, and Emma.
 (See,